klauseduard/under-over-models/chapters/02-software-time-estimation.md

 - Impact of team changes and internal controversies
 - Increased uncertainty associated with novel work

+A significant example of this underfitting occurs with distributed teams.
+Research by Herbsleb & Mockus [2003] found that globally distributed development work took 2.5x longer than co-located work, primarily due to coordination challenges.
+This substantial multiplier is rarely adequately accounted for in traditional estimation approaches, leading to systematic underestimation for distributed projects.

 <figure> <img src="../images/hidden-complexities-model.svg" alt="Hidden Complexities in Software Estimation - factors
 often overlooked in traditional estimation approaches" width="700" /> <figcaption>Figure 2.6: Hidden complexity factors
 that contribute to estimation errors</figcaption> </figure> <br/><br/>